tendermint/tendermint/docs/architecture/adr-015-symmetric-crypto.md

 * Allows downstream users to add their own AEAD

 ### Negative
+* We will have to break all private keys stored on disk.
+They can be recovered using seed words, and upgrade scripts are simple.

 ### Neutral
 * Caller has to instantiate the AEAD with the private key.